 Possible Solutions Points:

 - Booking system – A pre-paid table booking system could book you for a discount but it wouldn’t be very flexible with respect to what was finally ordered by the consumer.
 Good for a single price product not good enough otherwise.

 - Payment system – A payment system is robust to address all of the above issues.
 Like a credit card company giving you a 15% cashback on your total bill amount.
 The waiter doesn’t need to know anything.
-The bill is of full amount so it’s not embarrassing when you have a companion along.
+The bill is of the full amount so it’s not embarrassing when you have a companion along.

 Payments system as a loyalty and discount system:

 - Tap the app to “claim” a coupon before entering the store.
-This is to make sure, that just about everyone doesn’t get discount, even though their decision to buy was not get triggered by the coupon.
+This is to make sure, that just about everyone doesn’t get a discount, even though their decision to buy was not get triggered by the coupon.

 - Read the amount paid via the SMS and process a cashback.

 A company like Paytm with Little is well-positioned to do this.
 I was really hoping something of this kind from Paytm.
 A loyalty program /promotional marketing product run by a payments company is a powerful thing.
 What if you don’t want to or can’t wait to build a payment system?